zenmumbler/dtbb/README.md

   freeing up the UI thread.
 A simple API wrapper allows for Promise-based request/response usage of the worker.
 - A nice [Promise-based typed workflow wrapper around IndexedDB][pdb].
 This is used to store cached catalog and text index data allowing offline browsing of entries.
+(NEW) this is now a separate project and available as an [NPM package][pdbnpm].
 - In lieu of using a big templating engine, I made simple [watchable][ww] and [watchablebinding][wb] types that encourage the same props-down, methods-up paradigm as e.g. [Vue][vue].
 The site State employs the same concepts that Vue uses, etc.